Five Suggestions for Swifter Turn Times

-Appraising is a constantly changing profession.
-On a regular basis, it seems, appraisers are asked to offer more information or have steps added to their process.
-All of this is to guarantee their client is presented with the best information available.
-To keep up with the continuously changing requirements, MANDERFIELD APPRAISAL GROUP is continuously acquiring additional tools and improving processes in order to increase efficiency so we can do more work for you.
-Since MANDERFIELD APPRAISAL GROUP knows that time is important to everyone, below are a handful of items you can do to lessen turn times whenever you order an appraisal from MANDERFIELD APPRAISAL GROUP.
+The appraisal profession is evolving at all times.
+Each year, it seems, appraisers are asked to present additional information or have steps added to their process.
+All to guarantee their client is presented with the best data possible.
+In order to keep up with the continuously changing requirements, MANDERFIELD APPRAISAL GROUP is constantly researching new tools and improving processes in order to increase efficiency so we can do more work for quickly.
+At MANDERFIELD APPRAISAL GROUP we know that time is important to everybody, so we've listed a handful of items you can do to accelerate the process every time you order an appraisal from MANDERFIELD APPRAISAL GROUP.

-- With online ordering, you receive automatic e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we received the request.
+- With online ordering, you automatically get e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+Online ordering is the single biggest time saver available to both of us!
+We don't have to retype information from a fax, and nor will you wonder whether we got the order.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with the request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-Feel free to contact us if you have any questions about your property or a job we're working on for you.
+You're always welcome to call us at if you have any questions about your property or an assignment we're working on for you.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique characteristics contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them as soon as possible makes your report arrive without delay.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible makes your report arrive without delay.

-Hearing from you -- someone they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the appraisal inspection time.
-Please feel free to point your clients to our website, where we have many pages of helpful information for homeowners as well as others describing the appraisal process.
-They can even call us if they want to familiarize themselves with the staff and our services.
-Remind them it benefits them to set the appointment without delay!
+Coming directly from you -- a person they are working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely decrease the appraisal inspection time.
+Please feel free to point your clients to our website, where we have many pages of useful information for homeowners as well as others about the appraisal process.
+They can even call us if they want to become familiar with the staff and our services.
+And tell them it's in their interest to set the appointment promptly!

-- Why not our website as a resource to keep tabs on the status of your report?
+- Are you using our website as a resource to track the status of your report?

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information is available to you online.
-It's never been easier to track the status of your report.
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+It's never been easier to keep track of your report's status.